 Therefore, the mountains in Nepal offer you the panoramic scenery, the success to the summit, the adventure as well as the recreation.

 Religion in Nepal

-After the declaration of the secular country on 18th May 2006, people start practising several religion including Hinduism, Buddhism, Islam, Christianity, Jainism, Sikhism, Bon etc. However, the majority of Nepalis follow either Hinduism or Buddhism.
-As the location of Nepal is in South Asia, Hinduism is the oldest religion whereas Buddhism was started from Nepal itself with the birth of Lord Buddha in Lumbini, Nepal.
-Later people start following Christianity, Islam, Jainism, Sikhism, Bon with the declaration of a secular country.
-Despite the difference in their religion, people have co-existed in harmony through centuries.
+After the declaration of the secular country on 18th May 2006, people start practicing several religions including Hinduism, Buddhism, Islam, Christianity, Jainism, Sikhism, Bon,, etc. However, the majority of Nepalis follow either Hinduism or Buddhism.
+As the location of Nepal is in South Asia, Hinduism is the oldest religion whereas Buddhism was started in Nepal itself with the birth of Lord Buddha in Lumbini, Nepal.
+Later people start following Christianity, Islam, Jainism, Sikhism, and Bon with the declaration of a secular country.
+Despite the difference in their religion, people have co-existed in harmony for centuries.

-Nepal being a small country in the lap of Himalayas is rich in Diverse vegetation, culture, art, architecture along with the natural scenario.
-Famous for being the home to High Himalayas, Nepal is a secular country where people’s choices and freedom matters.
+Nepal being a small country in the lap of the Himalayas is rich in Diverse vegetation, culture, art, and architecture along with the natural scenario.
+Famous for being the home to High Himalayas, Nepal is a secular country where people’s choices and freedom matter.
 The location of Nepal is in the Himalayas.
-The warm hospitality of Nepalese people, their culture and tradition, ancient art and architecture makes Nepal a famous place for exploration.
-Cultural exploration, ethnic groups, their festivals and religion, adventure in the Himalayas create another sort of entertainment to your journey in Nepal.
+The warm hospitality of Nepalese people, their culture and tradition, ancient art,, and architecture make Nepal a famous place for exploration.
+Cultural exploration, ethnic groups, their festivals and religion, and adventure in the Himalayas create another sort of entertainment to your journey in Nepal.
 Besides, the Himalayan region of Nepal is highly influenced by Tibetan culture whereas the mid-hill has its own preserved culture whereas the terai being close to India gives the vibes of Indian culture.